 Next, you'll need to choose the resume format that suits your career the best.
 There are three main formats that candidates can choose from.

-- Chronological format: This is the most popular one.
-It organizes your information in reverse-chronological order and focuses on your work experience.
-For most internal resumes, this will be the best format to show your career growth.
+- Chronological format: This is the most popular format.
+It organizes your information in reverse-chronological order and focuses on your work experience, making it perfect for an experienced candidate.
+If you're applying for a more senior role at the company, your resume benefits from this format.

 - Functional format: This one focuses on skills instead of experience.
 It's a great choice for beginners without as much experience to show.
-However, since an internal role should highlight your contributions to your current position, this format may not be the best choice for most internal resumes.
+Because an internal resume is often more focused on role-specific achievements instead of a lengthy career history, a skills-based or functional resume works well—especially for a lateral move.

 - Combination format: The combination resume format balances experience and skills.
 If an emphasis on skills appeals to you but you still wish to highlight your experience, this might be the compromise for you!